 - Sony: BRAVIA Link, BRAVIA Sync, Control for HDMI

-Ans: HDMI-CEC helps to connect multiple HDMI interface devices with TV simultaneously.
+Ans: HDMI-CEC helps to connect multiple HDMI interface devices to TV simultaneously.
 Earlier, separate devices needed individual remotes to control them.
-HDMI-CEC allows all connected devices to reciprocate from TV remote only.
+HDMI-CEC allows all connected devices to reciprocate from the TV remote only.
 Both hardware and software implementation is necessary to enjoy the features.

 Q2.
 How can a person use HDMI-CEC?

 Ans: HDMI-CEC basic commands are automatically enabled.
 It does not require any effort and it is a default setting.
-However, if one wants advanced instructions such as one-touch record, audio passthrough one needs to activate HDMI-CEC feature under settings menu on the TV.
+However, if one wants advanced instructions such as one-touch recording, and audio passthrough one needs to activate the HDMI-CEC feature under the settings menu on the TV.
 Often the manufacturers change the name and set their own “trade names”.
 So, if anyone does not find it, must check from the above list or device manual.
 The user can find it in the settings menu also.

 Q3.
-Do HDMI ARC and HDMI-CEC work like same?
+Do HDMI ARC and HDMI-CEC work like the same?

 Ans: The simple answer is no. HDMI ARC can only perform audio passthrough.
 On the other hand, HDMI-CEC can perform almost all actions including power off/on instruction, audio-video passthrough, etc.

 Q4.
 Is there any Input Lag from HDMI-CEC?